datopian/datahub/docs/models.markdown

   // information about data source e.g.
   url: http://url.to.my.data.endpoint/
   // backend string or object
-  backend: the backend we are using - see below
+  backend: a string identifying the backend we are using - see below });
-});

 // initialize dataset with data from the backend.